If you have done a diligent search for a quality journal app for your smartphone and tablet you may have been attacked by a flurry of features.

 Until the day where printed paper is as interactive and dynamic as screens are today, it is wise to limit your journal entries to text and pictures because in the end that is the only thing that your printer can handle.
 The Harry Potter type newspapers will hopefully prove me wrong in a decade or two, but until then we should prepare for someday printing our journals.

 So all of that begs the question- why would you want to print your digital journal?

 Haven’t you seen any zombie/Apocalypse movies?
-The power isn’t on at the end of the world!
-Your PDFs will be of no use!
+The power isn’t ON at the end of the world!
+Your PDF files will be of no use!